Azure-Samples/storage-dotnet-client-side-encryption/README.md

 author: woodp
 ---

-# Getting Started with Azure Client Side Encryption in Java and C#
+# Getting Started with Azure Client Side Encryption in .NET

 Azure Client Side Encryption Sample - Demonstrates how to use encryption along with Azure Key Vault integration for the Azure Blob service.